|

 Australian Floral Emblems

-Australian flora includes all the Australian Floral Emblems.
+Australian flora includes the Australian Floral Emblems.

 All the Emblems are native Australian flowers.